Integral representation of random variables with respect to Gaussian processes: Auxiliary facts

-if the limit exists almost surely. \end{defn} The F\"{o}llmer integral is a natural choice for applications such as finance.
+The F\"{o}llmer integral is a natural choice for applications such as finance.
 However, usually it is difficult to prove the existence of the F\"{o}llmer integral.
 For instance, for finite quadratic variation processes the existence of the integral is a consequence of the It\^o's formula.
-On the other hand, generalised Lebesgue-Stieltjes integrals provides a tool to obtain the existence of F\"{o}llmer integral.
-For instance, in \cite{s-v2} the authors proved first the existence of a generalised Lebesgue-Stieltjes integral and then obtained the existence of F\"{o}llmer integral by applying Theorem \ref{t:n-r}.
+On the other hand, generalised Lebesgue--Stieltjes integrals provides a tool to obtain the existence of F\"{o}llmer integral.
+For instance, in \cite{s-v2} the authors proved first the existence of a generalised Lebesgue--Stieltjes integral and then obtained the existence of F\"{o}llmer integral by applying Theorem~\ref{t:n-r}.